Brand Name Etodolac Common Name etodolac

 How should I use this medication?

 The usual recommended dose for treatment of rheumatoid arthritis and osteoarthritis is 200 mg to 300 mg twice daily.
 Some people may find that 400 mg or 600 mg taken once daily in the evening works well.
-Take this medication immediately after a meal, or with food or milk.
+To minimize upset stomach and heartburn, take this medication immediately after a meal, or with food or milk.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.